Dr. Joseph Little

 Associate Professor of English and Director of WRT 100

 - Dunleavy Hall, Room 351

-A member of the English Department since 2005, I teach undergraduate courses in writing while directing the first-year writing program for the university.
-My courses include Thinking and Writing, Business Communication, Ethnography and Travel Writing, Science Writing, Teaching Composition, and Writing and Well-Being.
+A member of the English Department since 2005, I teach courses in writing while directing the first-year writing program for the university.
+My regularly scheduled courses include:

-Writing aside, every March I lead a dozen intrepid students on the Great Guatemalan Adventure, an eight-day backpacking trip in the highlands of Guatemala.
-I also serve on the board of the Friendship Village, a home, school, and clinic in Hanoi, Vietnam, that serves approximately 120 children living with moderate to severe disabilities owing to Agent Orange.
+Writing aside, every March, I lead a dozen students on the Great Guatemalan Adventure, an eight-day backpacking trip in the highlands of Guatemala.
+I am also on the board of directors of the US fundraising arm of the Friendship Village, an orphanage in Vietnam that serves 120 children living with moderate to severe disabilities owing to Agent Orange.